AdaCore/training_material/courses/ada_essentials/030_scalar_types/10-subtypes.rst

    subtype Lower_Case is Letter range 'a' .. 'z';
    subtype Null_Range is Integer
        range 1 ..
 0;  -- silly when hard-coded...
-   -- evaluated when subtype defined, not when object declared subtype Dynamic is Integer range Lower ..
+   -- evaluated when type defined, not when object declared subtype Dynamic is Integer range Lower ..
 Upper;

 ------